websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 | `LCP_CI_SCM_REPOSITORY_NAME` | [repo_name] |
 | `LCP_CI_SCM_TOKEN` | [access_token] |

 After updating these environment variables, the Jenkins service will restart.
-Any pushed branches and pull requests in your new repository should now trigger.
+Any pushed branches and pull requests in your new repository trigger builds.

 ## Additional GitLab Webhook Configurations

-Liferay DXP Cloud's Jenkins service automatically creates a webhook for your selected git SCM provider; however, it only creates the default one, and GitLab's default webhook needs some additional configurations to match the functionality of GitHub and BitBucket's webhooks.
+Liferay DXP Cloud's Jenkins service creates a webhook for your selected git SCM provider; however, it only creates the default one.
+GitLab's default webhook requires additional configuration to match the functionality of GitHub and BitBucket's webhooks.

 1. Navigate to your GitLab repository.